syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/selection.md

 ![](selection-images/multiselection.png)

+### Select multiple dates through mouse

+`SfCalendar` allows to select the multiple dates through mouse by selecting the cells while pressing `Ctrl` key.

+Range Selection can be achieved by pressing the `Shift` key, Select a date to set the Start date of the Range Selection and Select the End date when pressing the `Shift` Key.

+### Select multiple dates through keyboard

+`SfCalendar` allows to select the multiple dates through keyboard by selecting the cells while pressing `Shift + UP/DOWN/LEFT/RIGHT Arrow` keys.

 ## Disable selection

 `BlackoutDates` refers the disabled dates that restrict the user from selecting it.
 A date collection can be provided to set the `BlackoutDates` for this control, use the following code example.